Skip to main content

 With current allocations being negligible, or even nonexistent, and with discouraged shorts out of the way and no apparent ‘resistance levels’ ahead, the future for gold and silver as financial vehicles seems promising, poised for progressively higher highs and higher lows.

-With the U. S. Dollar Index (DXY) losing its grip on the key 100 level, and with so much systemic risk in the form of geopolitical tensions, escalating trade wars, supply constraints, and domestic economic woes — considering record-high debt, both personal and public, as well as the lows in consumer confidence, the continued deficits in trade and government spending, and the longterm demands of unfunded liabilities — the U. S. dollar remains only relatively and artificially ‘stable’, but certainly not ‘strong’ compared to the real goods and assets it chases; indeed, it appears that the dollar’s relative ‘strength’ is limited strictly to comparisons against other fiat currencies which are also in decline, and that the artifice buoying the dollar is under threat by ‘de-dollarization’ and waning international appetite for U. S. debt.
+With the U. S. Dollar Index (DXY) losing its grip on the key 100 level, and with so much systemic risk in the form of geopolitical tensions, escalating trade wars, supply constraints, rising inflation, and domestic economic woes — considering record-high debt, both personal and public, as well as the lows in consumer confidence, the continued deficits in trade and government spending, and the longterm demands of unfunded liabilities — the U. S. dollar remains only relatively and artificially ‘stable’, but certainly not ‘strong’ compared to the real goods and assets it chases; indeed, it appears that the dollar’s relative ‘strength’ is limited strictly to comparisons against other fiat currencies which are also in decline, and that the artifice buoying the dollar is under threat by ‘de-dollarization’ and waning international appetite for U. S. debt.
+The fact that the U. S. dollar is nearing a record low against the Swiss franc (a leading indicator) reveals a decline in confidence for the dollar as a safe-haven asset, and as economic conditions continue to deteriorate and the U. S. government and the Federal Reserve seek to ‘combat’ the problems they’ve created and don’t understand, the dollar’s decline will only continue to accelerate.
+And China’s forthcoming silver export restrictions, which take effect in the new year, will make silver even more expensive in U. S. dollars, further undermining the safety, stability and purchasing power of the world’s reserve currency.
+With the Chinese constituting one of the largest markets — buyers, producers, and holders — for silver, the effects of this restriction cannot be overstated, not only in terms of the economic effects but also in terms of the message sent to the United States and holders of dollars and dollar-denominated debt; and the message sent about the economic, monetary, and strategic importance of silver into the future, where the world’s major economies and militaries will rely heavily on their supplies of (and continued access to) silver.

-As central banks across the globe continue to ditch dollars for gold and silver, and as more central banks follow suit, the dollar will continue to lose its grip on international trade as the world’s reserve currency — an exorbitant privilege squandered by politicians who have, from one administration to the next, funded foreign wars, special interests, and an out-of-control welfare state (all of it irresponsible, not to mention unconstitutional) with complete disregard for the Americans who inevitably would have to pay the tab, either through taxes or in the reduction of their dollars’ purchasing power.
+In 1970, the U. S. dollar accounted for roughly eighty-five percent of disclosed global foreign-exchange reserves.
+The dollar’s dominance began to wane at the end of the international Bretton Woods system and the end of the dollar’s gold standard in 1971.
+Since then, the dollar’s ’world reserve’ status has gradually eroded, falling to about seventy percent by the late 1990s.
+It has continued declining through the twenty-first century to roughly fifty-six percent today, reflecting long-term diversification by central banks despite the dollar remaining the leading reserve currency.
+As central banks across the globe continue to ditch dollars for actual ‘safe havens’ (namely gold and silver), and as more central banks follow suit, the dollar will continue to lose its grip on international trade as the world’s reserve currency — an exorbitant privilege squandered by politicians who have, from one administration to the next, funded foreign wars, special interests, and an out-of-control welfare state (all of it irresponsible, not to mention unconstitutional) with complete disregard for the Americans who inevitably would have to pay the tab, either through taxes or in the reduction of their dollars’ purchasing power.

 As these cracks continue to grow larger and become impossible to ignore, and as progressively more people become aware of the implications and begin taking action to protect themselves, their wealth and their future prospects, it will become abundantly obvious to the passengers — all who hold dollars, or fiat currency in general — that the ship is sinking; that the dollar-driven status quo cannot survive the storm.
 Consequently, price appreciation in the precious metals sector will accelerate as passengers abandon ship in favor of lifeboats.

-As it becomes clear that the dollar is sinking, it will cause a ripple effect worldwide, creating a wave of panicking dollar sellers rushing into the safety and shimmering appeal of precious metals: an asset class reasserting its place, expanding in its use cases, moving ever higher by the day, and proven to provide reliable shelter in times of economic despair; and, above all, an asset class affirming its role as sound money and, with each gain, exacting a real cost upon those ignoring the lessons of history — or, as it were, upon those failing to notice the bow’s position relative to the horizon, and the fact that, once the lifeboats are filled and gone, they’ll be left treading water in the icy expanse of the North Atlantic.
+As it becomes clear that the dollar is sinking, it will cause a ripple effect worldwide, creating a wave of panicking dollar sellers rushing into the safety and security of sound money, toward the shimmering light of precious metals: an asset class reasserting its place, expanding in its use cases, moving ever higher by the day, and proven to provide reliable shelter in times of economic despair; and, above all, an asset class affirming its role as sound money and, with each gain, exacting a real cost upon those ignoring the lessons of history — or, as it were, upon those failing to notice the bow’s position relative to the horizon, and the fact that, once the lifeboats are filled and gone, they’ll be left treading water in the icy expanse of the North Atlantic.

 Comments